romanceOSX/vulkan-app/README.md

 ## Triangle application

-The triangle application is an easy way to proove that your system fully supports vulkan and it is ready to use it in more complete projects/applications
+The triangle application is an easy way to proove that your system fully supports vulkan and it is ready for use in more complete projects/applications

 Currently this is the main and only project, more complete example applications will be added in the future